 10524 SGT.
 B. EVANS.
 E.LANCS.R.

 Brian Eugene Evans was born in the fourth quarter of 1894.
 In 1911, he was working as a machine tender in a fountain pen factory.
-He must have already been in the Army when War broke out.
+He must have already been in the Army when War broke out (the newspaper article confirms he was an "Old Contemptible" - the term was used to describe members of the Expeditionary force who landed in France in 1914 and derives from the Kaiser's description of them as a "contemptible little army").
 He was in the East Lancashire Regiment, with service number 10524.
 During the course of the War, Brian was shifted around various battalions.
 He started off in 2nd Bn which came under orders of 24th Brigade in 8th Division and they landed in France in early November 1914.
 In October 1915 the Brigade moved to 23rd Division.
 At some point (perhaps he was wounded or engaged in training), Brian was moved to 3rd (Reserve) Battalion back in England.
 He then resumed service with 8th Battalion which came under orders of 112th Brigade in 37th Division.
 At some point Brian was promoted to Sergeant.
 8Bn was disbanded during the major army reorganisation of February 1918 and all officers and men from the Bn were transferred to 11th Battalion.
 11th Battalion were the Accrington Pals, slaughtered on the Somme in 1916, but by 1918 their character and composition was very different.
 11Bn came under orders of 92nd Brigade in 31st Division.
 This Division was heavily engaged in both phases of the German Spring Offensive: Operation Michael in March and Operation Georgette in April.
 Brian was killed on 27 March 1918.
 I don’t know the precise circumstances of his death, but the town of Albert fell to the Germans that day.
 Brian was 24 years old.
 His body was never recovered.

 Service No: 10524